 On December 9, 2014, the City Council approved an update to the City's Housing Element and related Land Use Policies.
 The most current General Plan documents are displayed below and will be updated again when the new updates are fully integrated into the General Plan.

-The 2010-2035 General Plan may be accessed as a complete document by clicking on the following link: 2010-2035 General Plan (PDF, 50 MB).
-The General Plan document may also be accessed by individual section:
+The General Plan document may be accessed as a complete document at the following link: 2010-2035 General Plan (PDF, 45 MB).
+The document may also be accessed by individual section below:

 - Cover Page (PDF)